 In 1906, Oswald joined Charles and Lettie Cowman in Japan (Lettie would later write the popular devotional Streams in the Desert).
 The Cowmans founded the Tokyo Bible School.
-Oswald later traveled to the United States with Japanese evangelist, Juji Nakada to preach as representives of Tokyo Bible School.
+Oswald later traveled to the United States with Japanese evangelist, Juji Nakada to preach as representatives of Tokyo Bible School.

 After a few years, Oswald became a traveling preacher on his own.
 Wherever he went, he held his listeners’ attention.
 He had a commanding voice, a strong vocabulary, and the ability to make God personal to present relevant applications of scripture.

 INFLUENTIAL CLAPHAMOswald went to America to preach in 1908.
 On the ship, he met a stenographer named Gertrude Hobbs.
 On May 25, 1910, Oswald and Gertrude (whom he affectionately called Biddy) married.
-Crossing the Atlantic that day, Oswald couldn’t have suspected the impact Biddy would have spreading his biblical messages.
+Crossing the Atlantic that day, Oswald couldn’t have suspected the impact Biddy would have to spread his biblical messages.

-Together, Oswald and Biddy opened a the Bible Training College in Clapham in 1911.
+Together, Oswald and Biddy opened a Bible Training College in Clapham in 1911.
 A century earlier, Clapham was associated with the work of William Wilberforce and other Christian social reformers known as the “Clapham Sect.”

 The lessons Oswald taught the students in Clapham wouldn’t be forgotten.
 Some of them become the basis for My Utmost for His Highest.
 In 1913, Biddy gave birth to their only child, Kathleen.